NatashaBaudelaire/NatashaBaudelaire/README.md

 <h1 align="left">Hello, I am Natasha Baudelaire</h1>

-Adriely Natasha Martins Andrade, known as Natasha Baudelaire.
-I am a software developer and student of Systems Analysis and Development, with a specialisation in Computer Graphics from [SAGA](https://saga.com.br) and five years of practical experience in design, modelling, editing, and digital art.
-I possess basic English skills with good reading comprehension, writing, and communication abilities.
+Adriely Natasha Martins Andrade, known as Natasha Baudelaire, is a software developer and student of Systems Analysis and Development, with a specialisation in Computer Graphics from [SAGA](https://saga.com.br) and five years of practical experience in design, modelling, editing, and digital art.
+She possesses English language skills with good reading, writing, and communication comprehension.

-My academic journey is focused on programming, systems development, and applied technology, with a strong interest in front-end development and solutions that integrate programming, design, and innovation.
-I currently participate in residency projects at [Porto Digital](https://www.portodigital.org).
+Her academic trajectory focuses on programming, development, and applied technology, with a strong interest in front-end and solutions that integrate programming, design, and arts.
+She currently participates in residency projects at [Porto Digital](https://www.portodigital.org).

-I am motivated by technical challenges and seek continuous learning, valuing teamwork, the exchange of ideas, and the creation of collaborative projects focused on quality, user experience, and innovation.
-I am interested in participating in technology events, hackathons, and projects that expand my network and practical experience in software development.
+Motivated by technical challenges and continuous learning, she values teamwork, the exchange of ideas, and the creation of collaborative projects focused on quality, user experience, and innovation.
+She is interested in participating in technology events, hackathons, and projects that expand her professional network and practical experience.

-Separately, I also work as a digital content creator, being a [Twitch](https://www.twitch.tv/natashabaudelaire) partner with live streams and producing daily vlogs for [YouTube](https://www.youtube.com/@NatashaBaudelaire).
+In parallel, she also works as a digital content creator, being a [Twitch](https://www.twitch.tv/natashabaudelaire) partner with live streams and producing vlogs for [YouTube](https://www.youtube.com/@NatashaBaudelaire).

-I am seeking opportunities for internships or entry-level positions in software development, with a focus on front-end, where I can apply my knowledge, collaborate with teams, and continue growing professionally.
+She is seeking internship opportunities or entry-level positions in software development, with a focus on front-end, where she can apply her knowledge, collaborate with teams, and continue growing professionally.

 ##
 <h4>Skills:</h4>